-A laparotomy or laparoscopy is often used to assess any lesions consistent with endometriosis.
+A laparotomy or laparoscopy is often used to diagnose endometriosis.
 A biopsy is then taken to confirm it is endometrial tissue.
 Symptoms vary from women to women, but often include:

 - Pelvic pain

 The causes of endometriosis in western medicine still remain unclear.
 In traditional Chinese medicine, endometriosis is caused by either liver blood stasis, stagnation by cold or dampness, Kidney yin or yang deficiency or a blood deficiency.
 Women are never found to fall neatly into one of these categories, instead, they tend to be a mix of two or more.

 Stress can cause liver blood stasis, exposure to cold can cause blood stasis, damp slows the movement of qi and blood circulation, a deficiency of yin and yang can cause a lack of blood and warmth in the uterus.